A German legend

 One day in December, it was very cold.
 It was -10 degrees.
-Snow covered the village.
+Snow covered a village.

 There was a poor man in the village.
 He was so poor, he had no food.

-All over the village, he said, “Please, can you give me a little food?”
+He walked all around the village and said, “Please, can you give me a little food?”
 But people passed by.
 No one gave the poor man food.